quirozcj/monococcum_introgressions/README.md

 # We used two methods to detect Introgressions from T. monococcum into domesticated wheat.

-Scripts used in the publication " Title of the publication " In this analysis we used the 10 pangenome chromosome level assemblies from the publication "10 pangenome paper".
+Scripts used in the publication ```Einkorn genomics sheds light on evolutionary history of the oldest domesticated wheat```

 ## Our firts method involves a k-mer mapping based approach to detect introgressed regions
 ```